We are closed on Thanksgiving and Christmas Day.

 SCHOOL OR CAMP VISITS

 There's a reason we're a top field trip destination in New York City: amazing new exhibits, over 34 million objects in our permanent collections, and exceptional programs, resources and classes for students and teachers!
 Admission to the Museum is free for NYC school and camp groups.
-Preregistration and reservations required.
+Learn more about booking your field trip.

 The American Museum of Natural History has something for every age and interest, and our attentive and professional staff will help you plan the most memorable experience for your adult, corporate or senior group.
 Get the details.